 Special collections :

 Many of our interviewees mention Royal visitors and over the last 50 years, a number of members of the Royal Family

 have joined us at Stirling, often to mark the opening of significant new facilities.
 Here we show some photographs of those occasions.

-1972:A key moment in the life of the University as the Queen apparently enjoys a tour of the campus.
-A search of the Oral History
+1972:A KEY MOMENT in the life of the University as HM the Queen enjoys a tour of the campus.

 Left to right: -- ; -- ; The Queen; The Principal Prof Tom Cottrell; Joyce Dunn.